MarcDiethelm/xtc/README.md

 - Easy to configure.
 (Almost) everything in one place.
 - The whole frontend is contained in one folder, called... frontend.
 - Less @import (reference): Only includes what is actually used in your project.
 Great for libraries with mixins, helpers.
-- Generated [project overview](#template-development-and-integration-into-other-backends) lists all views, modules and templates, with links to stand-alone, rendered source and repository.
+- Generated [project overview](#template-development-and-integration-into-other-backends) lists all views, modules and layouts, with links to stand-alone, rendered source and repository.
 - Lazy routing: just create a new view and use its filename as the URI.
 - Helpful, friendly error messages if you do something wrong.
 - Basic styles for wireframing.